jilt/DAOVerse-websocket/README.md

-# ICP-land-websocket
+# DAOVerse-websocket

-Websocket for Internet Computer Metaverse on BitFinity
+Websocket for DAOVerse Metaverse on Arbitrum

-This websocket instance allows the ICP-Land metaverse to support remote interactions, please reach out to jilt on the encode clud discord if the instance is offline.
+This websocket instance allows the DAOVerse metaverse to support remote interactions, please reach out to jilt on discord if the instance is offline.